SS-31 (Elamipretide)

 • 10 mg = 0.500 mL (50.0 units)

-SS-31 is most commonly administered as a subcutaneous injectable mitochondrial-targeted peptide compound.
+SS-31 is most commonly administered as a subcutaneous injectable mitochondrial-targeted peptide.

 • Primary Route: SubQ Injection